vineetsarpal/vineetsarpal/README.md

 - 👋 Hi, I’m @vineetsarpal
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning R and Tableau
+- 🌱 I’m currently learning R, Python, PowerBI and Tableau
 - 💞️ I’m looking to collaborate in Data Science and Analytics projects
 - 📫 How to reach me - Email: vince.insanity@gmail.com